Skip to Content

 Corrosion is another common failure.
 This usually causes unreliable starting and shutdowns.

-Wiggle – Try wiggling the wires at the back of the ignition switch while attempting to start the engine, you may need a helper.
+Wiggle – Try wiggling the wires at the back of the ignition switch while attempting to start the engine; you may need a helper.
 Often wires simply come loose but do check them for corrosion.

 Related Questions